 AN: Set before the start of One Piece.
-Shanks/Makino, because Shanks is too awesome not to have a lady waiting for him somewhere, and because I am an avid supporter of this kind of romance.
-This is for everyone who spent their teenage years losing themselves to the pages of novels, closet adventuring and secretly wishing they were off somewhere, kicking ass or falling in love.
-Keep in mind that the story makes a not-so-subtle jab at the typical romance novel.
+Shanks/Makino, because Shanks is too rad not to have a lady waiting somewhere, holding his heart, and because my own heart is terribly weak for this kind of thing.
+This is for everyone who spent their teenage years losing themselves to the pages of novels, closet adventuring and secretly wishing they were off somewhere kicking ass and taking names, or falling in love.
+Bear in mind that the story makes a not-so-subtle jab at the typical romance novel.
 With that said, I hope you like it!

 Disclaimer: One Piece belongs to Eichiiro Oda.
 'Clandestine Courtships' however, is a purposefully cliché product of my own, strange mind, made for this particular piece of fiction.

 The old page sat, gripped between slender fingers, an eagerness to the trembling pressure leaving its mark on the paper, bent slightly from the tension applied to it, but it escaped the notice of the wide eyes following the strings of inked letters reverently, completely enraptured–

 'Your beauty is one to be envied, my dearest Sara.
 Do not let anyone convince you otherwise.'